Jamboree moved to January! Playing on the Porches November 7th & December 5th

 The dates for the January Jamboree are Saturday, January 9th, and Sunday, January 10th, 2021.
 The good news is, the Sugar Cane Boil, which is one of the main attractions during the Fall Country Jamboree, will take place during the Playing on the Porches event scheduled for Saturday, November 7th, 2020.

 Since re-opening in May, the Barberville Pioneer Settlement has hosted a small gathering of musicians providing acoustic entertainment, outdoors, on the porches, and under the shade trees, throughout the Settlement grounds.
-Plans are to continue hosting the now popular, Playing on the Porches, which happens twice a month on the first and third Saturday.

 As part of our effort to provide a safe and healthy environment at the Barberville Pioneer Settlement, there is limited, controlled, and guided access to our buildings.
 Masks or face coverings are required to visit inside any buildings, and six-foot social distancing guidelines are to be followed.
 Hand washing stations and alcohol-based hand sanitizer are available at